matthewoden/NetTrack/README.md

 - add UI layer for adding nicknames, blacklists
 - add option to use sqlite for persistance
 - add option to not send notifications if certain devices are absent
 - add option to take a list of IFTTT endpoints for notifications
+- add API layer to enable hooks into homebridge